Virtual retractions in free constructions: Introduction

 In this work we develop new tools for showing that groups satisfy (LR) or (VRC), with a particular emphasis on fundamental groups of finite graphs of groups.
 First, we extend the class of known (LR) groups, by showing that it is preserved under extensions with finitely generated virtually abelian kernels that are virtual retracts (see \Cref{cor:LR extension from quot}), and use it to prove the following.

 \begin{cor} Let $G=A*_N B$ be an amalgamated free product of two finitely generated virtually abelian groups $A$ and $B$ over a common normal subgroup $N \n A$ and $N \n B$.
 Then $G$ has (LR) if and only if the natural images of $A$ and $B$ in $\Out(N)$ generate a finite subgroup.
-In particular, an amalgamated free product of a finitely generated abelian group with a finitely generated virtually abelian group over a common normal subgroup always has (LR). \end{cor}
+In particular, this is the case when one of $A$ or $B$ is abelian. \end{cor}

 See \Cref{cor:(LR)_for_HNN} for a corresponding statement for HNN-extensions and \Cref{prop:common amalg norm sub} for a statement covering more general graphs of groups.

 \begin{ex} Let $n \in \N$, $N \coloneq \Z^n$ and let $x,y$ be two finite order matrices in $\mathrm{GL}(n, \Z)$.
 Define the virtually abelian groups $A=N \rtimes \langle x \rangle$ and $B=N \rtimes \langle y \rangle$ using the natural actions of $x$ and $y$ on $\Z^n$, and let $G=A*_{N} B$ denote the amalgamated product of $A$ and $B$ along $N$.
 Then, by \Cref{cor:LR_for_amalgam}, $G$ has (LR) if and only if the subgroup $\langle x,y \rangle$ is finite in $\mathrm{GL}(n, \Z) \cong \mathrm{Out}(N)$. \end{ex}